 In previous years, the District defeased general obligation bonds outstanding by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old obligations.
 Accordingly, the trust account assets and liabilities for the defeased obligations are not included in the District's basic financial statements.
-At June 30, 2023, defeased general obligation bonds outstanding were \$29,850,000.
+At June 30, 2024, there were no defeased general obligation bonds outstanding.